dat-ecosystem-archive/docs/docs/faq.md

 ## Is there a desktop application?

-Yesn.
+Yes.
 See [datproject/dat-desktop](http://github.com/datproject/dat-desktop) on GitHub.

 ## Does Dat use WebRTC?